tarunm20/cse110-sp23-group19/admin/team.md

 ### Sherwin Motlagh

-Hi everyone, I am a third year CS major and I'm from Cupertino CA. I am interested in software engineering.
+Hi everyone, I am a third year CS major and I'm from Cupertino CA. I am interested in learning and working on projects with people for more experience and knowledge.
 I also like to play OW2 on my free time, add me battlenetID: Tatsumi#12178

 ### Vincent Arnaudin